Black Rot of Grapes

 Sanitation and Cultural Practices

 Pruning of vines removes much infected tissue, but the pruning action causes old fruit mummies to fall to the ground, thus providing them an advantageous environment to become wetted for long periods, thus aiding spore production.
-Cultivation which throws soil over the mummies prevents release of spores.
-Weed control and proper pruning provide good air circulation, thus keeping foliage dry and protected from fungus infection.
+Removing mummies from the vineyard is helpful to prevent the spread of fungal spores.
+Thinning the canopy by pulling leaves and shoot thinning help to improve air-flow circulation, which reduces fungal disease pressure.

 Resistant Cultivars (Varieties)